Joint paper from Clyde & Co. and AIG with contributions from Nima Rafiee and Jose Martinez.

 Founded in 1933, Clyde & Co is a global law firm providing a complete service to clients in its core sectors of insurance, transport, energy, infrastructure and trade & commodities.
 With over 2,500 legal professionals operating from over 50 offices and associated offices across six continents, we offer a comprehensive range of legal services and advice to corporations, financial institutions, private individuals, and governments across a wide range of contentious and transactional matters.

 American International Group, Inc. (AIG) is a leading global insurance organisation.
-Founded in 1919, today AIG member companies provide a wide range of property casualty insurance, life insurance, retirement products, and other financial services to customers in more than 80 countries and jurisdictions.
+Tracing our roots back to 1919, today AIG member companies provide a wide range of property casualty insurance, life insurance, retirement products, and other financial services to customers in more than 80 countries and jurisdictions.
 These diverse offerings include products and services that help businesses and individuals protect their assets, manage risks and provide for retirement security.
 AIG common stock is listed on the New York Stock Exchange and the Tokyo Stock Exchange. private individuals, and governments across a wide range of contentious and transactional matters.

 1 A derivative action is a lawsuit brought by one or more shareholders on behalf of the corporation in which they hold shares, to enforce a right or claim that the corporation has failed to exercise.
 The shareholders typically name as defendants the company’s D&Os and possibly other shareholders and third parties such as outside advisers, for alleged breaches of fiduciary duties or aiding and abetting such breaches.